-The Health Fitness Professional program provides a foundation for a rewarding career in the rapidly evolving field of health and wellness.
+The Health and Exercise Science program provides a foundation for a rewarding career in the rapidly evolving field of health and wellness.
 Students will acquire the tools and knowledge needed to thrive in diverse roles in supporting clients to achieve personal health and fitness goals.
-As coaches and mentors, Health Fitness Professionals promote, develop and implement successful lifestyle plans which incorporate physical activity and training, healthy eating habits and lifestyle management.
+As coaches and mentors, Health and Exercise Science professionals promote, develop and implement successful lifestyle plans which incorporate physical activity and training, healthy eating habits and lifestyle management.

-The mission of the Health Fitness Professional program is to equip students with the knowledge and skills necessary to excel as leaders in various sectors of the health and wellness industry.
+The mission of the Health and Exercise Science program is to equip students with the knowledge and skills necessary to excel as leaders in various sectors of the health and wellness industry.
 The primary objective is to offer hands-on learning opportunities that seamlessly integrate effective communication, assessment and programming skills.
 These skills enable students to devise and implement tailored plans and programs for individuals and groups, establish and cultivate professional-client relationships and accurately identify clients' needs and goals.